 Admissibility of bank records in an industry that frequently assigns mortgages and notes can be challenging.
-For example, in Florida foreclosure cases where a successor corporation takes custody of business records created by a predecessor organization and integrates them within its own records, the acquired records are treated as having been "made" by the successor business, such that both records constitute the successor business's singular "business record."199 When introducing such records, a successor business may establish the trustworthiness of records under the business-records exception by independently confirming the accuracy of the third party's business records upon receipt and providing testimony setting forth the procedures used to independently verify the accuracy of the payment history records from the prior organization.200
+For example, in Florida foreclosure cases where a successor corporation takes custody of business records created by a predecessor organization and integrates them within its own records, the acquired records are treated as having been "made" by the successor business, such that both records constitute the successor business's singular "business record."
+When introducing such records, a successor business may establish the trustworthiness of records under the business-records exception by independently confirming the accuracy of the third party's business records upon receipt and providing testimony setting forth the procedures used to independently verify the accuracy of the payment history records from the prior organization.200

 Foreclosure cases and hearsay objections to documents presented in court play out in lower and appellate state courts.
 For example, Jackson v.
 Household Financial Corporation III held that introducing bank records through an employee who regularly reviewed home loans and claimed to be familiar with the bank's loan servicing practices was sufficient foundation under the business-records exception for the initial foundation burden, thus shifting the burden to the opposing party.
-However, in the same term and the same appellate district, Knight v.
-GTE Federal Credit Union distinguished Jackson and held that the witness proffering a record was not competent to provide foundation where he did not demonstrate that he was well enough acquainted with the entity's business practices to authenticate the letter.
-Knight premised its holding on the fact that the witness did not work for the servicing agent, never visited its facility, never spoke with its employee, and had no documents other than the servicer's letter log to support his testimony.
-Description of the servicer of the
+In doing so, Florida's Supreme Court held that a qualified witness who testifies as to each element of the business-records exception for the admission of a business record lays sufficient predicate for admission of the document such that the document should be admitted unless the opponent establishes it to be untrustworthy.201 However, Knight v.
+GTE Federal Credit Union held that the witness proffering a record was not competent to provide